TalenventApps/EzRealm/README.md

 This tool helps prevent character deaths, and gives you a bit more ease when playing.

-Now with its source on github to allow it to ever evolve.
+Now with its source on github to allow it to ever evolve, grow, get fixed, revamped, and redone.